 Bird groups are organized by scientific classification, based upon their anatomical structure, geographic distribution, behavior, blood proteins, and a variety of other characteristics.
 Most recently, and probably most accurately, DNA hybridization has determined the relationships and supposed evolutionary history of all the bird groups of the world and most of the species.
-Learn more below and see Lectures for more detailed information.
+Learn more below and see Lectures by the Ornithologist for more detailed information.

 What’s in a Name?